-Q & A: Kalli Marsel talks about what it’s like to study social work at FIFSWCategories: FIFSW Students in the News
+Q & A: Kalli Marsel talks about what it’s like to study social work at FIFSWCategories: Q & A, Students

 What’s it like to study social work at U of T?
 We sat down (virtually) with Kalli Marsel over the summer to learn more about her first year as a student in the Factor-Inwentash Faculty of Social Work’s Master of Social Work program and to hear about her ambitions for the future.

 I am a Métis-identified student going into the second and last year of my Master of Social Work at U of T’s FIFSW.
 I am originally from the Okanagan, British Columbia.
 I moved to Toronto to pursue my education and career in the field of health and mental health.

 What inspired you to pursue an MSW in social work?